 Investing does not take as much time as active trading, because you don’t need to worry about the day-to-day happenings of your holdings.
 If you are managing your own account, you may take a few hours a week, or each month, to do research, adjust, and rebalance your holdings.
 Your research will likely be focused on macro and fundamental analysis.

 If you have a retirement account through a firm (such as what your work offers for a 401k), or with a robo-advisor, you likely have very little to do to manage it.
+If you are managing your own retirement account, you might pick your own stocks to trade, or you might choose an index fund with a target retirement date.

 Additionally, investment accounts typically require much less money to open than if you were to actively day trade.
+To get started, you would just need the minimum deposit requirement, which can vary from broker to broker.

 Similarities Between Trading and Investing